Kenyan serial killer suspect escapes from police custody – DW – 08/20/2024

 Suspect escapes after alleged confession

-Collins J. was arrested in mid-July and appeared before a court in Nairobi on Friday where the judge ordered his detention be extended for another 30 days.
+Khalusha was arrested in July and appeared before a court in Nairobi on Friday where the judge ordered his detention be extended for another 30 days.

 The arrest came after the discovery of the bodies of 10 butchered women were found in plastic bags at a dumpsite at an abandoned quarry in a Nairobi slum.

-Note: Editors note: This article has been updated to reflect the suspect's full name, as released by the police, and picture, as they are busy with an active manhunt.